MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 Not every company has just one domain; in fact, many companies have more than one domain.
 Adatum has just purchased a new domain (xxxUPNxxx.xxxCustomDomainxxx.xxx; the exact name of which is provided by your lab hosting provider) that resides in Microsoft Azure but not in Adatum's on-premises environment.
 To support Adatum’s new custom domain, your lab hosting provider took on the role of Adatum’s third-party domain registrar.

 In this exercise, you will gain experience adding this domain to Adatum' Microsoft 365 deployment.
 When you add a domain to Microsoft 365, it's called an accepted, or custom domain.
 Custom domains allow companies to have their own branding on emails and accounts so that customers can verify who is emailing them (for example, @contoso.com).
-Adding a new domain is a three step process:
+Adding a new domain is a three-step process:

  - You must first add a new zone for the domain in your on-premises DNS.
  - You must add the domain in Microsoft 365.